 Ensure proper access control

-Provide penetration testing of the whole system using third-party companies specializing in data security before launching the pilot project
+Provide penetration testing of the whole system using third-party companies specializing in healthcare data security before launching the pilot project

 All these measures will minimize the cyber-attack risk.
 Yet, as security measures evolve, fraudsters are constantly finding new ways of bypassing them.
 So, you need to be cautious, alert, and ready for hacks.